software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 Example: [O'Reilly Katas 2023 Fall solution by Profitero Data Alchemists](https://github.com/Profitero-Data-Alchemists/katas-2023/tree/master/security_perspective)

+---

 ### Performance and Scalability Perspective

+The **Performance and Scalability** perspective focuses on ensuring that a system meets its **performance goals** under normal and peak conditions and can **handle growth** in users, data, or processing demands.
+Key aspects include measuring response times, optimizing resource utilization, and designing for scalability.

 * **Purpose**: Ensure the system meets performance targets and scales effectively under increased load.